eleemosynator/AlexAltea-blog/posts/2016-10-12-xchg-rax-rax-solutions/_main.md

 The Python script [xorpd_0x16.py](./xorpd_0x16.py) has several functions that count, generate and verify the solutions of this snippet for any chosen word size.
 By default it will display all solutions for a word size of 3.

 Although we have found all possible values of `a, b, c` that satisfy the comparison in this snippet, we are still none the wiser as to its purpose.
+Perhaps the solution is the purpose in this case?

 (thanks [@eleemosynator](https://twitter.com/eleemosynator))